 Judge Oetken also found the investors had in many cases met their burdens of pleading scienter, or fraudulent intent, as well as loss causation.
 But he dismissed a claim that had been brought under Israeli securities law on behalf of Israeli investors in Mylan, saying Israel's courts were in a better position to handle their claims.

-The investors are represented by Jeremy A. Lieberman and Austin P. Van of Pomerantz LLP, Steven J. Toll, Daniel S. Sommers, Laura Posner and Times Wang of Cohen Milstein Sellers & Toll PLLC, and Jacob Sabo of the Law Office of Jacob Sabo.
+The investors are represented by Jeremy A. Lieberman and Austin P. Van of Pomerantz LLP, Steven J. Toll, Daniel S. Sommers, and Laura Posner of Cohen Milstein Sellers & Toll PLLC, and Jacob Sabo of the Law Office of Jacob Sabo.

 The complete article can be accessed here.